-- Date Created: The format is mm/dd/yyyy and is based on the date the blog post was created.
+- Publish Date: The format is mm/dd/yyyy, and is based on the date the blog post was created.
 The most recent blog posts will display at the top.

 To add a new blog post to your website, go to Posts and then click on the blue + Add New button in the top-right:

 You will then be presented with the blog post editor window:

 Title: The title of a blog post.
 If no title is added, the post will display as "no title."

 Blog Post Content: The body of the blog post.
 Using the tools available, you should be able to build the content out in the format you would like, including adding images, embedding videos, changing the styles, fonts, etc. You can even embed source code in the blog post if you have coding experience and would like to use the blog feature to display something unique.

 As you add blog content, you can preview how it will display in the panel at the right:

 When creating a new blog post, you can now edit the line spacing and schedule a specific time for your post to be published:

 The following are the settings that can be edited for each individual blog post.
 Click on the Settings tab to edit:

 Author: The default author is always the owner of the website, but you can manually overwrite this if you would like to do so.